lr91-089/Udacity-nd229-object-detection/README.md

 ### Reference experiment
 This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.

+The reference model only has a horizontal flip and random crop image option for the data augmentation.
+What stand out is that the loss accumulated quite high in the befinning before dropping gradually, even tho we are using a pretrained neural network.
+By the shape of the loss functions it looks like we are improving the model as the loss get minimized.

 ![](/images/TB_reference_loss.JPG)

+Checking on the evaluation metrics after 2500 epochs reveals that this model is really bad.
+All metrics have a value close to zero.
+Only the Detection Box Recall on large images has a value of around 0.04.
+Which is still super bad.

 ![](/images/TB_reference_precision.JPG)

 ![](/images/TB_reference_recall.JPG)

+To sum up the results, we cannot detect anything with this model!
+The evaluation metrics supports this finding.
+So we need to change things up.

+Things that can quickly be improved for this model:

+- increase the batch size
+- add more data augmentation to the pipeline, especially to train for night vision

 ### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.

+For the new pipeline I increased the batch size to 8.
+And I added the following data augmentations:
+- random_rgb_to_gray
+- random_adjust_brightness
+- random_adjust_contrast
+- random_adjust_saturation
+- random_distort_color
+- random_black_patches

+I increased the total training steps 4000, but the training was interrupted due the limited time on the workspace.
+So I only trained this model for around 2275 steps before it terminated.
+Still we could improve the reference model a lot.

+What stands out is that we have a higher initial loss for the new model without a large increase.
+Instead it declines sharply.

 ![](/images/TBLossesExp1.JPG)

+If we compare the loss to the reference model we can see that the best loss of the reference model is around 0.7, while our new model has a loss of less than 0.15!

 ![](/images/TBLosses.JPG)

+We could improve the mean average precision (mAP) to 0.11, the mAP for large boxes to 0.42, to 0.41 for medium sized boxes and to 0.04 for small sized boxes.
+The Intersection over Union (IoU) for 50% is 0.21, while the IoU for 75% is 0.10.

 ![](/images/TBDetectionBoxesPrecision.JPG)

+The average recall (AR) 1 is 0.027, for AR@10 is 0.11, for AR@100 is 0.16, for AR@100 (large) is 0.54, for AR@100 (medium) is 0.52 for AR@100 (small) is 0.10.

 ![](/images/TBDetectionBoxesRecall.JPG)

+We can see that the learning rate is almost identical, we only decrease it over 4000 steps in the new model.

+The better performance of our model comes to the expense of the computation time.
+We only manage to calculate 0.45 steps per second on average, while the reference model could perform around 1.3 steps per second.

 ![](/images/TBLrSteps.JPG)